Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asclepiadaceae >>> Cynanchum arizonicum

 Drawn from live specimen observed in the Goldfield Mountains, Maricopa County, Arizona.

-VINE: Twining green stems use other plants as scaffold.
+VINE: Twining green stems use other plants as a scaffold to reach sunlight.
 The specimen from which the illustration was made grew upon a small saguaro cactus and was nearly engulfing it in growth.
 Broken stems exude copious white sap.

-LEAVES: Leaves are narrow and somewhat thickened/fleshy.
-Margins may be revolute.
+LEAVES: Leaves are narrow and a bit thickened and fleshy.
+The leaf margins may be revolute.

-RANGE: Eastern portions of Sonoran Desert ranging into the Chihuahuan.
-Normally not very common and hard to find.
+RANGE: Eastern portions of Sonoran Desert ranging into the Chihuahuan Desert.
+Normally this plant not very common and might be hard to find.

 FRUIT: Fleshy, elongate pod eventually dries and splits to reveal seeds with silky hairs.

-FLOWERS: Small inconspicuous flowers with yellow-white petals.
+FLOWERS: Small, inconspicuous, white flowers with yellow-white petals.
 Often flowers occur singly in the leaf axils.

 UNARMED